NickFlach/PFORK_MCP/README.md

 ### homepage
 Display the MCP server homepage with endpoint information and available tools.
 Returns a beautiful, minimalist UI using MCP UI.

+## How It Works

+The project uses a two-tier architecture:

+1. **Express Server (Port 5000)** - Serves the custom homepage at `/` and proxies MCP requests
+2. **xmcp Server (Port 3001)** - Handles MCP protocol requests with authentication

+When you visit the root URL, you see the beautiful minimalist homepage.
+All requests to `/mcp` are proxied to the xmcp server, which handles the MCP protocol with API key authentication.

 ## Adding New Components